 Welcome to the Corporate Data League portal

 Business partner data management is heavily redundant: Many companies manage data for the same entities such as country names and codes, bill-to, ship-to, and ordering addresses, or legal hierarchies of customers and suppliers.
-For this reason, the CC CDQ is setting up a trusted network of user companies for sharing such data: The Corporate Data League (CDL).
-The collaboration approach of the CDL follows the guidelines and principles of the Community Charter and is governed by the CDL Steering Committee following the rules of the Steering Committee Charter.
+The CDL collaboration approach is based on a trusted network of user companies that share and collaborativelay maintain this data.

 A procedure is a common standard or "how-to" for a specific data management task.
 Within the Corporate Data League, companies agree on such procedures to ensure similar rules and guidelines for similar tasks.
 By selecting a country, the metadata repository is queried for any kind of information which is available for this country.
 That means, the for each country the

 are searched in the repository.
 In addition there further country specific information such as address formats is displayed.

 Please select below a country for displaying the corresponding standard operating procedure.